 At The Law Offices of Johnson & Johnson, our Walnut Creek juvenile dependency attorneys recognize the seriousness and sensitive nature of the types of cases.
 That is why we provide compassionate and skilled guidance every step of the way.
 Attorney Carin Johnson has 25 years of legal experience and focuses on juvenile law.
 We know that many questions can arise when you're being investigated for child abuse or neglect or when your children have been removed from your care.

 We are ready to listen to your questions and provide the detailed answers you need to understand the legal process and your options.
-Call our Walnut Creek juvenile dependency lawyers today at (925) 900-5330 for a free consultation!
+Call our Walnut Creek juvenile dependency lawyers today at (925) 900-5330 for a consultation!

 Depending on your circumstances, your case may progress through a series of dependency hearings, each involving separate processes and goals.
 You have the right to have an attorney represent you at every court proceeding.
 It's crucial to hire a Walnut Creek juvenile dependency attorney early on in your case, as what happens at the start can profoundly affect how your matter resolves.